darkwaterfoundation/docs/escape.md

 ##### AccelGyroMag

-If you have a 9DoF expansion board on your 640 board or are using a SOAR board then this example will read and output the Gyroscope, Accelerometer and Compass readings.
+If you have a 9DoF expansion board on your ESCAPE board or are using a SOAR board then this example will read and output the Gyroscope, Accelerometer and Compass readings.

 To compile and run it, type the following